SolLabsHQ/infra-docs/decisions/ADR-004-infrastructure-hosting-strategy.md

 - Persistent data must be explicitly modeled and justified
 - Configuration should remain minimal and auditable
 - Infrastructure complexity must not exceed application complexity
+- This decision is constrained by ADR-002 (Documentation-First Architecture) and ADR-003 (Explicit Memory Model).

 ---